You might also find these links helpful...

 2. Don't wait too long.

-The UNSW Student Complaints Procedure states that complaints should be lodged as soon as possible and at least within one year of the event or decision.
+The UNSW Complaints Management and Investigations Procedure states that complaints should be lodged as soon as possible and at least within one year of the event or decision.
 It is much harder to deal with a complaint long after the event when memories are less clear.

 3. Go to the right person.